ircam-ismm/node-libpd/README.md

 ## Todos

-- searchPath functions
-- array functions
 - list devices and choose device
 - midi event ? (probably not)

-- support pd externals (see if only it's possible...)
+- support pd externals, if only possible...
-- rebuild libpd without jack
+- rebuild portaudio without jack on linux

 ## Credits